St-Pardon/StegHub_DevOps-Cloud_Engineering/LAMP-Setup/README.md

 Now, visit `http://<your_ec2_public_ip>/info.php` in a web browser to see PHP information.

 That's it!
 You've successfully deployed a LAMP stack project on AWS.

+## Conclusion
+By following these steps, you have successfully deployed a LAMP stack project on AWS.
+This setup provides a solid foundation for hosting dynamic web applications and websites.
+Remember to regularly update and secure your server to ensure its stability and security.